Sunak reveals two new asylum barges and says small boats plan ‘working’

 Analysis of provisional Home Office data suggests that 7,610 people had been detected crossing the Channel, compared with 9,954 at the same point in 2022 – a 23.5 per cent decrease.
 There were around 45,000 small boats arrivals last year.

-But crossings are heavily influenced by the weather, with recent bad weather thought to be a factor in curtailing the number of journeys.
-The summer months typically see higher numbers making the journey.
+Mr Sunak joked that he “can’t control the weather” after he was questioned on whether the fall in small boat crossings was down to high winds in the Channel.
+The Met Office said that an area of high pressure has pushed strong breezes through the Channel in recent weeks.

-Mr Sunak played down the possibility that poor weather may have caused small-boat crossings to fall.
+The PM played down the possibility that poor weather may have caused small-boat crossings to fall.
 “Crossings elsewhere in Europe are up by almost a third over a similar time period,” he said, insisting that the UK fall is down to “the actions we’ve put in place”.

 Mr Sunak also said the partnership with France to boost patrols on the other side of the Channel stopped around 33,000 crossings last year – 40 per cent more than the year before.

+The Lib Dems’ home affairs spokesperson Alistair Carmichael accused Mr Sunak of “cynical spin” – pointing to the asylum backlog remaining at a record high and returns remaining “exceptionally low”.

+Mr Carmichael said “clarity and transparency” was needed on how long barges will stay in place.
+“The government’s approach to asylum is immoral, ineffective and incredibly expensive for the taxpayer – and their awful small boats bill will be no different.”

-The prime minister also confirmed a new policy of asking hotels to make sure single male asylum seekers share hotel rooms.
+The PM says the government is “on track” to clear the backlog of people waiting for an initial asylum decision “by the end of the year”.
+Mr Sunak also confirmed a new policy of asking hotels to make sure single male asylum seekers share hotel rooms.

 It follows protests by some at cramped accommodation in Pimlico, London.
 “If you’re coming here illegally, claiming sanctuary from death, torture or persecution, then you should be willing to share a taxpayer-funded hotel room in central London,” the PM said.

 Ministers will roll out a national “Operation Maximise” policy asking hotels to try to put multiple single adult males in one room.
 Immigration minister Robert Jenrick said on Sunday it was a “completely fair and reasonable approach”.